Cybercontr0l/RickAndMortList/README.md

 - Models conform to the `Codable` protocol for easy decoding of data from the API.

 ### View
-- Represents the user interface and displays data on the screen.
+- Presents the user interface and displays data on the screen according to the [Figma design](https://www.figma.com/design/6f8BQNhRhVRwOJxctuZcTt/mobile-developer.-junior?node-id=0-1&p=f&t=KcOBpayJjuWIcpXo-0)
 - Includes all SwiftUI views such as `ContentView`, `CharacterRow`, `CharacterImage`, `CharacterInfo`, `CharacterLocation`, `CharacterNameAndStatus`, `CharacterSpeciesAndGender`, `StatusView`, and `WatchEpisodesButton`.
 - Views are updated automatically when data changes, using data provided by the ViewModel.